The Importance of Year-Round Parasite Prevention for Pets

 Pet owners have numerous options when choosing the best product to protect their pet from parasites.
 Our tips include:

-• Consult your veterinarian — Each pet’s needs are different, and many options, including oral medications, topical treatments, and injectables, are available.
+- Consult your veterinarian — Each pet’s needs are different, and many options, including oral medications, topical treatments, and injectables, are available.
 Your veterinarian can recommend the most effective and convenient option for your pet based on their age, health, lifestyle, and any specific regional risks.
+Routine veterinary visits play an important role in parasite prevention, as your veterinarian can assess risk factors and recommend appropriate protection throughout your pet’s life.

-Year-round parasite prevention is a vital part of responsible pet care, safeguarding your pet’s health and comfort, as well as protecting your home and family.
-Contact your AAHA-accredited veterinarian to determine the best product for your four-legged friend.
+Year-round parasite prevention is a vital part of responsible pet care, protecting your pet’s health and comfort, while reducing risks your home and family.
+Contact your AAHA-accredited veterinarian to determine the best prevention plan for your pet’s age, lifestyle, and health needs.